Register in Probate and Clerk of Juvenile Court

 - Temporary Restraining Order, Child Abuse

-All payments regarding Juvenile matters should be sent to:
+All payments with court case number regarding Juvenile matters should be sent to:

 432 East Washington Street